idknox/Pairing/README.md

 1. Copy the envVariables.sh.example to envVariables.sh and fill in the values you need from the localhost Development Environment application registered under the Galvanize-IT Github organization.
 1. Make sure the envVariables.sh is sourced into the shell where you are running your server.

+If you get a 404 from Github when trying to authenticate, make sure you source the envVariables.sh file into the console window that your server is running in.
+Not having the env variables is what

 ## Testing
 1. Run `rake minitest` to run all of the tests.